marks530/ms3_project/README.md

 * Parts Used - very important for stock control and costs

-The structure of the site is as follows
+The control and the functioning of the site is managed on the base.html page

-* s the main page the servicereports.html page shows all the service calls for all engineers
+* As the main page the servicereports.html page shows all the service calls for all engineers
-* The add_record.html page is where the engineers enters all the required iAnformation on the service call
+* The add_record.html page is where the engineers enters all the required information on the service call
 * The add_user.html page